bmjoy/qtengine/README.md

 <br />
 [-] Web interface to interact with the server
 <br />
-[-] Easy to use database using Redis
+[x] Easy to use database using Redis
 <br />
 [-] Uploading/Downloading assets from the server
 <br />